redstone-finance/redstone-node/docs/ADD_NEW_SOURCE.md

 # How to add a new source

-We will use words `source` and `fetcher`.
-It's kind of the same thing.
+We will use words `source` and `fetcher`. Сonsider them to be synonymous.

 ## Select a name for the new source
 First, you should select a name for your source.